aronkst/go-file-hosting/README.md

 make stop
 ```

-Example of how to upload a file.
+Example of how to upload a file:

 (replace FILE with the file to sent/upload.)